thomkok18/Rebrickable-Build-Together/README.md

 - `[NUMBER]`: The number of the step added

 ## Commit the changes
-There are two ways to save your changes to github.
+There are two ways to save your changes to GitHub.
 Try one or the other based on your preference.

 ### Changing the file on GitHub
 Now, the file is changed locally, but not on GitHub.
 This is the most complicated step in this process.
 Just follow these substeps: